nmalamug/HandsFreeBikeLight/README.md

 The design is also very portable.
 The device weighs less than 0.5kg, fits in a 15x15x15cm footprint, and can be removed and attached in less than 30 seconds.

-Although we were unable to achieve our battery life goal, the battery can still last 4.3 hours (Fig. 7) in high mode, the least power efficient mode.
+Although we were unable to achieve our battery life goal, the battery can still last nearly 4 hours (Fig. 7) in high mode, the least power efficient mode.
 This is a far cry from the intended 12 hours, but is still enough for long rides.

 #### Battery Life